 A student’s level of creativity won’t matter if he or she doesn’t know how to express those creative ideas on paper.
 Likewise, an inexperienced writer doesn’t know how to avoid mistakes, create interest or inspire certain emotions in his or her readers.
 So when teaching young students how to write good short stories, it’s important to emphasize certain concepts and techniques as they practice their writing skills.

-Writing Short Stories Tip #1: Simplicity
+Tip #1: Simplicity

 First of all, let’s remember that a short story is meant to be short.
-It should have only one setting, a limited number of characters and a straightforward plot.
+It should have only one setting, a limited number of characters, and a straightforward plot.
 Moreover, a good short story also needs to say a lot of things using a limited number of words.

 Unfortunately, many young and inexperienced writers will attempt to include too many elements at the start of their stories.
 This is a mistake because the more characters and elements you have at the start of a particular story, the more difficult it will be to finish writing that story later on.
 Therefore, when teaching young writers how to write a good short story be sure to emphasize the virtue of simplicity.

-Tip #2: Explaining the Story’s Background
+Tip #2: Explain the Story’s Background

 One of the most difficult challenges of writing a short story is that you won’t be able to build up the background of the characters and the plot.
-As this is the case, it’s important to teach your students how to explain a particular character’s background, motivations or history using a limited number of words.
+As this is the case, it’s important to teach your students how to explain a particular character’s background, motivations, or history using a limited number of words.

-It’s also worth pointing out that a young writer might be tempted to write jokes, make political commentaries or add some dramatic scenes to the story.
+It’s also worth pointing out that a young writer might be tempted to write jokes, make political commentaries, or add some dramatic scenes to the story.
 Although there’s nothing wrong with these literary tools, they should only be added if they serve the overall story.
 Otherwise, it’s best to avoid them altogether.

 Tip #3: Don’t Be Afraid to Experiment